For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 Concerns about AI replacing jobs have become more prominent as we enter the fourth industrial revolution.
 Historically, every technological revolution has disrupted the job market—eliminating certain roles while creating new ones in unpredictable areas.

 This pattern has been observed for centuries, from the introduction of the horse collar in Europe, through the Industrial Revolution, and up to the current digital age.
+With each technological advance, fears arise about job losses, but history suggests that technology is, in the long run, a net creator of jobs.

+The agricultural revolution, for example, led to a decline in farming jobs but gave rise to an increase in manufacturing roles.
 Similarly, the rise of the automobile industry in the early 20th century led to the creation of multiple supplementary industries, such as filling stations and automobile repair, despite eliminating jobs in the horse-carriage industry.

 The introduction of personal computers and the internet also followed a similar pattern, with an estimated net gain of 15.8 million jobs in the U.S. over the last few decades.
+Now, with generative AI and robots with us, we are entering the fourth industrial revolution.
+Here are some stats to show you the seriousness of the situation:

 1. Generative AI could add the equivalent of $2.6 trillion to $4.4 trillion annually across 63 use cases analyzed.
 Read more